 NOW, THEREFORE, in consideration of the premises and of the mutual agreements herein contained, the parties hereto agree as follows:

 1. Termination and Release.
-As of and from November 18, 1999, the Transactions are terminated.
+As of and from November 18, 1999, the Transactions are terminated and neither party shall have any further rights or obligations with respect to any of the Transactions.

 2. Termination Payment.
 As consideration for terminating the Transactions, ENA agrees to pay Counterparty an aggregate amount equal to Cdn. $10,000,000 on or before November 18, 1999.